Robo advisor vs. financial advisor: Which is the best fit for you?

 Financial advisors can help you avoid emotional decisions.
 Your financial advisor can help you through a volatile market or when your portfolio is not doing its best because they understand that, beyond just financial skill, building wealth is about navigating the emotions that are often tied to money management.

-Drawbacks of financial or wealth advisors
+Drawbacks of financial advisors

 On the other hand, you can find a few cons related to working with a financial advisor: